-6.6 Input/output numbering
+2.6 Input\output numbering

 These instructions are used the program logic control circuits that have been designed in ladder diagram form, by assigning all physical inputs and outputs with an operand suitable to the PLC being used.
-The numbering systems used differ between manufacturers, but certain common terms exist.
+The numbering system used differs between manufacturers, but certain common terms exist.
 For example, Texas instrument and Mitsubishi use the symbol X to represent inputs, and Y to label outputs.

-Programmable controller
+Programmable Controller